DaltonSchutte/maca-dash/README.md

 introductory page someone might see when accessing a tool for the first time.

 ## Installation
-The initial setup can take a while (10-20 minutes) to complete due to the creation of the Neo4j database.
+The initial setup can take a while (10-20 minutes) to complete due to the creation of the Neo4j database and installation of many python packages (I would.
 The data that is used is stored on public S3 buckets, so if you want to take a look at the raw csv files you should be able to download them.

-This requires Neo4j server 5.8.0-community to be installed. https://neo4j.com/docs/operations-manual/current/installation/
+This requires Python 3.10.6>= and Neo4j server 5.8.0-community to be installed. https://neo4j.com/docs/operations-manual/current/installation/

-Once Neo4j is installed, start it with:
+Once Neo4j is installed, you will want to disable the password requirement:
+`sudo vim /etc/neo4h/neo4j.conf`
+and uncomment the line `dbms.security.auth_enabled=false` start neo4j with:
 `sudo neo4j start`
 and run
-`./setup/setup-neo4j.sh`
+`sudo sh ./setup/setup-neo4j.sh`
 to prepare the database.
 Then, create a python enviornment, activate it, and install the requirements
 `python3 -m venv env`
+`source env/bin/activate`
-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 Finally, you can run jupyter and look at the notebooks in the `./models/training/` directory or run
 `streamlit run ./app/Home.py`
-to launch the dashboard.
+to launch the service.

+If you set it up locally, a browser window or tab should just open with the dashboard homepage.
+If you are running it on a cloud server, you will need to copy the External URL it provides you to a browser window.

 ## Data
 ### SalesForce Data